The E-29 Fire Performer Certificate of Fitness

 Download and read the FDNY Study Materials for the E-28/E-29 Certificate of FItness.

 Take an accepted Fire Safety course.
-There are currently two that are accepted by the FDNY: The Floasis fire safety course in person or the Flow Arts Institute Safety Course online.
+There are currently two that are accepted by the FDNY: Combustion Inc. fire safety course in person or the Flow Arts Institute Safety Course online.

-The Floasis Safety Course is two $25 back to back classes that total 4 hours for $50.
+Combustion Inc. Safety Course is a 5 hour in person hands on class for $50.
 Part 1 covers how to safely work with fire arts and is recommended for beginners and experts.
 Since it’s in person, it involves real demonstrations with fire to show how certain fuels burn, and practical instruction in how to extinguish props, a burning can of fuel, and even a burning person.
 “Fire virgins" will also get an opportunity to spin a fire prop for the first time (if they meet a minimum requirement of time spinning the prop unlit).
 Part 2 of the class is a lecture about considerations when using flame effects indoors, FDNY preferences, and tips for taking the test.
 The class is then open for Q&A with Tara McManus.
 Once the class is over, you will receive a certificate of completion.

 The other accepted course The Flow Arts Institute Safety Course his is an online test that is only $15.
 You simply purchase the course online and receive an email link to the material.
 It consists of 11 videos, each video is followed by a series of questions.
 The videos total 3 hours of material, taking the tests with the videos will take about 8 hours total, taking notes during the video screening is recommended.
 Once you have taken all the test, the link in the email will take you to the certificate.